-Yes, dogs can eat beets, but there are lots of things to keep in mind if you give your dog beets.
+Yes, dogs can eat beets.
+They fall into the same family of human foods like sweet potatoes – only give them small quantities because they don’t need all the fiber.
+There are lots of things to keep in mind if you give your dog beets.

-Only give your dog a small amount of beets at a time because there are a few health concerns beets pose to dogs.
+Only give your dog small amounts of beets at a time because there are a few health concerns beets pose to dogs.
 They are high in oxalates which could be an issue for dogs who are predisposed to bladder and kidney stones.

-They are also an acidic food that could give dogs gas and diarrhea.
+They are also acidic food that could give dogs gas and diarrhea.

 In this guide, I’ll explain all the different types of beets and whether they are safe for dogs.

 Can Dogs Eat Beets Raw?